Strongly Shortcut Spaces: The Fine Milnor-Schwarz Lemma

 \section{The Fine Milnor-Schwarz Lemma}

 \seclabel{fine_ms}

 The Fine Milnor-Schwarz Lemma is a refinement of the Milnor-Schwarz Lemma that gives finer control on the multiplicative constant of the quasi-isometry.
 In this section we will state and prove this version of the Milnor-Schwarz Lemma.
+As a consequence we will prove that every strongly shortcut group has a strongly shortcut Cayley graph.
+A corresponding statement should hold for any rough approximability invariant of metric spaces.

 Let $(X,d)$ be a rough geodesic metric space.
 Let $G$ be a group acting coboundedly on $X$ by isometries.
 Let for $x_0 \in X$ and $t \in \R_{\ge 0}$.

 \begin{rmk} \rmklabel{metric_proper_finite} If the action of $G$ is metrically proper then the $S_{x_0,t}$ are finite. \end{rmk}